Sacramento SPCA

 Logo Design

-My first and one of the biggest projects I have undertaken at the Sacramento SPCA was the Translation Grant.
+My first, and one of the biggest projects I tackled at the Sacramento SPCA, was the Translation Grant.
 This consisted of 45 documents that needed to be updated in language and design.
+These would then be sent to a third party company to be translated into different languages.

 These documents were separated based on what type of pet you have: dog, cat, or other small animal.
-One of my tasks was to make an updated icon for indication of which pet the customer had.
+One of my tasks was to make an updated icon to indicate which pet the customer had.
 Another challenge I faced was updating the layout of the sheets and forms to be easily read and navigated by workers and customers.

-I settled on a format where all information could be laid out on one sheet of paper (front and back) with callouts of important information and phone numbers on the left hand side.
+I settled on a format where all information could be laid out on one sheet of paper (front and back) with callouts of important information separated into a column on the left side of the page.

 One of my biggest challenges with this project was making each document easily editable in Microsoft Word.
 Per the request of the translation company, I made every document in Word following the new guidelines and standards for the forms I had created.

-The SSPCA hosts events in the Sacramento area to celebrate the holidays.
+The Sacramento SPCA hosts events in the area to celebrate the holidays.
 The last of the year is the Jingle Bell Pup Crawl in December, where people and their pets come to downtown Sacramento and do a pet-friendly bar crawl.

 *Other merch, while done, cannot be shown due to confidentiality.